Ali Kemal: Lynching

 On 4 November 1922, Kemal was kidnapped from a barber shop at Tokatlıyan Hotel in Istanbul, and was carried to the Anatolian side of the city by a motorboat en route to Ankara for a trial on charges of treason.
 On 6 November 1922, the party was intercepted at İzmit by Nureddin Pasha, then the commander of the First Army, which was aligned with Mustafa Kemal Pasha.
 Ali Kemal was attacked and lynched, stoned to death by a group of paramilitary officers set up by Nureddin.
 As described by Nureddin personally to Rıza Nur, who with İsmet Pasha (İnönü) was on his way to Lausanne to negotiate peace with the Allies, his corpse was hanged with an epitaph across his chest which read, "Artin [an Armenian name] Kemal, traitor to religion and homeland".
 Upon İsmet Pasha's anger at this situation, his body was hurriedly removed, and was buried in İzmit.
-For a long time, It was unknown where he was buried due to the lack of a tombstone or any sign on his grave, but the burial location was determined in 1950.
+For a long time, it was unknown where he was buried due to the lack of a tombstone or any sign on his grave, but the burial location was determined in 1950.

-Falih Rıfkı reported that Mustafa Kemal used to talk with disgust about his lynching.
+Falih Rıfkı reported that Mustafa Kemal used to talk with disgust about Ali Kemal's lynching.

 Ali Kemal's death was also memorialised in a poem by Nâzım Hikmet: "I saw the blood run down into his moustache.
 Someone yelled: 'Get him!'
 It rained sticks, stones and rotten vegetables.
 They hung his body from a branch over that bridge."